Our vision

 Pushkin Defyer

-Pushkin was previously on the executive of the Young Liberals and is now a member of the Labour Party.
-He has worked with candidates from multiple parties during election campaigns, mainly supporting them with his knowledge of digital campaigning.
+Pushkin was our Head of Membership Development.
+He was previously on the executive of the Young Liberals and is now a member of the Labour Party.
+He has worked with candidates from multiple parties during election campaigns.

 Author and editor